 The numerous evils that surrounded him were no match for a Shepherd whose power and wisdom knew no limits.
 This God was ever present and in that knowledge David could take great comfort.
 While he walked “through” circumstances that brought him so close to death (and nothing else could console him), he reminded himself that no tribulation could move God away from His side.

 You prepare a table before me in the presence of my enemies; you anoint my head with oil; my cup overflows.

 The justice that God brings speaks for itself.
-David was imagining a day when He would enable him triumph over all those who sought his life.
-That day indeed arrived and the Lord said, “I have been with you wherever you went and have cut off all your enemies from before you” (2 Samuel 7:9).
+David was imagining a day when the Lord would enable him triumph over all those who sought his life.
+That day indeed arrived and God said, “I have been with you wherever you went and have cut off all your enemies from before you” (2 Samuel 7:9).
 King David looked in triumph over countless kings and warriors who challenged him.
 But he knew it was not in his own strength he was anointed with the oil of the Spirit of God and that strengthened him in the weary seasons.

 Surely goodness and mercy shall follow me all the days of my life, and I shall dwell in the house of the Lord forever.

 David emphatically states that in spite of all that had happened, in spite of all the troubles he had seen, he knew for certain the Lord’s goodness and mercy would trail him as long he lived.
 This is what God desires for us all.
 Not only that we believe but also understand that He is sufficient.
 As long as He is by our side (and He will never forsake us) then we can be content.

 The king ends by looking forward to the eternal joy of heaven.
 There is a delight that fills our soul when we remind ourselves that nothing good on this earth is lost forever.
 There is no wrong that will not be made right, no sorrow forgotten by God and He will restore creation to its original perfect state.
 He will make all things new (Revelation 21:5).